VinodLouis/awesome-charts/README.md

 # \<awesome-charts\>

 Welcome to awesome charts.
-This is a small library for polymer 2.0 using d3 for custom charts.
-The charts exposes alot of configuration and hooks so that the viz becomes interative.
+This is a library for polymer 2.0 using d3.js for custom charts.
+The charts exposes a lot of configuration and hooks so that the viz becomes interative.

 ### Installation